-This study is comparative descriptive and the population consisted of all mothers with hospitalized premature newborn in NICU (n = 300) and nurses (n = 32) during the first 6 months, year 2007, in three Teaching hospitals (Taleghani, Alzahra, Kodakan) in Tabriz city (Iran).
+This study is comparative descriptive and the population consisted of all mothers with hospitalized premature newborn in NICU (n = 300) and nurses (n = 32) during the first 6 months, year 2007, in three teaching hospitals (Taleghani, Alzahra, Kodakan) in Tabriz city (Iran).
 Census sampling method was used.
-The criteria for selecting participants were mothers who had premature newborn (gestational age <37 weeks) without abnormality that hospitalized in NICU at least one week in one of the three mentioned teaching hospitals and including criteria for nurses were the nurses who worked at least once a week during six months of research implementation in those NICUs.
-Parental stressor scale in NICU (PSS) that developed by Miles and Funk (1998) used for data collection.
+The criteria for selecting participants were mothers who had premature newborn (gestational age <37 weeks) without abnormality that hospitalized in NICU at least one week in one of the three mentioned teaching hospitals and including criteria for nurses were the nurses, who worked at least once a week during 6 months of research implementation in those NICUs.
+Parental Stressor Scale in NICU (PSS) that developed by Miles and Funk (1998) used for data collection.
 After informing about the purpose of the study for mothers, the questionnaires were completed through individual interviewing with mothers and in the end of 6 months, NICU nurses completed the questionnaires.

 Subscales of the Parental Stressor Scale (PSS) was used to assess perceived stress related to the sights and sounds of the environment (6 items), baby looks and behaves and treatments (17 items), relationship with the baby and parental role (11 items).
-This questionnaire lists various stressful experiences of parents, that has rated on a 5 point stress rating scale from 1 = Not at all stressful: the experience did not cause you to feel upset, tense, or anxious, 2 = A little stressful, 3 = Moderately stressful, 4 = Very stressful, 5 = Extremely stressful: the experience upset you and caused a lot of anxiety or tension.
+This questionnaire lists various stressful experiences of parents that has rated on a 5-point stress rating scale from: not at all stressful, the experience did not cause you to feel upset, tense or anxious, a little stressful, moderately stressful, very stressful and extremely stressful: the experience upset you and caused a lot of anxiety or tension.

-Validity of scale was determined by content validity with cooperation of ten faculty members of Nursing-Midwifery School of Tabriz City (Iran) and validity of translation assessed by one English language expert.
-Reliability of scale determined with participation of 30 mothers and 6 nurses that have including criteria (Cronbach's alpha were 0.87 for mothers and 0.94 for nurses).
+Validity of scale was determined by content validity with cooperation of ten faculty members of Nursing Midwifery School of Tabriz city (Iran) and validity of translation assessed by one english language expert.
+Reliability of scale determined with participation of 30 mothers and 6 nurses that have including criteria (Cronbach alpha were 0.87 for mothers and 0.94 for nurses).
 Data analysis was done with SPSS (ver 13.5).